rockypagal/Drop_Down_Selector/README.md

 # `DropDownBox` Component

-The `DropDownBox` component is a customizable and feature-rich dropdown selector for React applications.This documentation provides an overview of its props, behavior, and usage.
+The `DropDownBox` component is a customizable and feature-rich dropdown selector for React applications.
+This documentation provides an overview of its props, behaviour, and usage.

 ## Props